Noun Plural: company cultures

 - Brand identity systems

 Brand strategy posts from the Brandality blog

 Cutting through the noise and chaos to genuinely connect with customers represents the holy grail for most businesses.
 The complex and psychological nature of this task however means it is not quite as straight-forward as simply choosing a new logo, it takes some strategic thinking.
 Adam Arnold, Founder and Chief

 Defining your brand’s purpose, its reason for existing beyond profit, has become a priority for companies worldwide.
 Research shows that purpose-driven brands achieve better business results, attract talent easier and build trust in the marketplace.
 But what value does brand purpose really offer in today’s cynical world?
 Does brand purpose

 In our increasingly health-conscious world, the demand for health and wellness products and services is booming.
 With the global market valued at $4.5 trillion and is expected to reach $7.5 trillion by 2025, is it any wonder.
 From personalised nutrition plans, private hospitals to mindfulness retreats, businesses are catering to

 Brand positioning is the component of brand strategy that you probably hear most about, yet many haven’t quite grasped its true definition or potential.
-Most consider it is a company’s position within a marketplace, when in fact the true power lies in how you position you have in the hearts
+Most understand it as company’s place within a marketplace, when in fact the position of power lies in the hearts and minds of your customers.
+Philip

 Today’s busy and rapidly evolving world requires businesses to continually assess and refine their strategies to stay competitive.
 It also ensures their brand continually connects and resonates with their customers.
 This article explores the significance of brand audits, their components and why they are so important when navigating tricky times